-On this day in history, June 28th of 2007, the Portland Trailblazers selected Greg Oden with the #1 pick in the Draft.
-This left the Sonics with the easy decision of picking Kevin Durant with their 2nd pick.
-I
+This is what really happened: On this date in history, June 28th of 2007, the Portland Trailblazers selected Greg Oden with the No. 1 pick in the 2007 NBA Draft.
+This left the Sonics with the easy decision of picking Kevin Durant with the second pick.

-From day 1, it’s been a night and day difference between their careers and ROI for their teams, but in 2007, a lot of people in Portland’s shoes would have also drafted the 7 footer with the #1 pick.
+From day one, it’s been a night and day difference between their careers and ROI for their teams.
+But in 2007, a lot of people in Portland’s shoes would have also drafted the 7- footer with the first pick.

 Take a look at this excerpt from an article written by Maurice Stokes for NBA.com before the draft.

 Greg Oden is a winner.
 Think about it, his high school team went a ridiculous 103-7 and he led OSU to the national title game with a 35-4 record as a freshman.

 Greg Oden is the complete package.
 He averaged 15.7 points, 9.6 rebounds and 3.3 blocks last season and is capable of dominating games without taking a ton of shots.

 Greg Oden is a fan favorite.
 His smile and friendly demeanor off the court is reminiscent of another center who currently stars for the Miami Heat.

 Greg Oden is an athletic freak.
 Scouts will be talking about his workout for years to come.Read this.